Original Short Story: "Tipi for the 21st Century"

 “Perfect sense and I'd say men feel that way too.
 And I would assert that sex is only good between really good friends, and we have become the best of friends, wouldn't you say so?”

 Then Sled leaned in close to me again.
 I felt his body against mine.
 I felt his hair, let it stream through my fingers.
 We kissed again, a long kiss, soft and sweet and warm; then he led me to the giant bed in the master bedroom.

 “Oh mother, oh God, oh mother, oh sweet Jesus!”
 Abruptly, he pulled out, stood over me, just stood for a moment, dripping cum on my belly; he rubbed his eyes and looked at me as if he was seeing me for the first time, and said in a strange tone, “That was a real trip, lady.”
 And he went to the refrigerator and brought us two beers.

-I think I should explain here, that the flesh represents ignorance and, thus, as we dance and break the thong loose, it is as if we were being freed from the bonds of the flesh."— Black Elk, “Wiwanyag Wachipi: The Sun Dance,” The Sacred Pipe: Black Elk's Account of the Seven Rit
+I think I should explain here, that the flesh represents ignorance and, thus, as we dance and break the thong loose, it is as if we were being freed from the bonds of the flesh."— The Sacred Pipe - Black Elk’s Account Of The Seven Rites Of The Oglala Sioux

 Sunday I worked on my architecture project.
 The assignment was to design a living space for the twenty-first century.
 I got out my old designs to search for ideas.
 I had come to the conclusion that the only real way to move into the twenty-first century and be environmentally correct was to look back to the American Indian way of living and incorporate some of the features of the tipi.
 I hoped it wasn't racial pride that led me to believe that, and when I read about the feasibility of many Native American customs in my textbook, I felt I must be right.
 So as I thought about the project, I knew I would have to do something with the idea of a tipi as living space.